-Our schools have developed a culture and ethos which supports these five basics needs to
+Our schools have developed a culture and ethos which supports these five basics needs to be met through the everyday experiences of the pupils, staff and families.

 Our schools: Allow pupils to take regular water and toilet breaks.
 Ensure that they have enough food to sustain them and when they do not we provide this.
-We ensure that there are regular breaks for food and offer nutritious snacking options.
+We ensure that there are regular breaks for food - and offer nutritious snacking options.
 We consider carefully lighting and ventilation to make sure this is adequate and we monitor temperature so that students do not feel too hot or cold.